pryv/dev-site/src/documents/reference-sections/public-channels.html.md

 sectionOrder: 99
 ---

+# THIS SECTION IS OBSOLETE AS OF API v0.5; TODO: update

 # Public channels

 *TODO: contents here are probably obsolete but kept for reference until we do implement public channels.
 This should also be a separate page.*